 Assignments submitted after the deadline may be penalized with the loss of a grade (e.g.: A- to B+) for each day late.
-In-class assignments cannot be "made up" at a later date.
-These assignments are the quizzes, instructions, correspondence assignment, and the technical graphics assignment.
+In-class assignments cannot be "made up" later.
+These assignments are the correspondence, page design, instructions, prototype, and informative presentation.